ssuman/notes/java8_in_action/java8_in_action.markdown

 > (Integer i) -> return "Alan" + i; // Invalid lamba.

 > (String s) -> {"Iron Man"; }   // Invalid lambda.;

+2. Where and how to use Lambdas ?

+Lambdas can be used in the context of a functional interface.
+Functional interface is an interface that specifies exactly one abstract method.

+> public interface Comparator<T> {

+> 		int compare(T o1, T o2);   // only abstract method.

+>}